modmore/docs/en/02_ConsentFriend/v1/08_FAQ.md

 ## I would like to change the texts of ConsentFriend

-This could be done with the ConsentFriend [lexicon](06_Lexicon.md).
+This can be done with the ConsentFriend [lexicon](06_Lexicon.md).

 ## How can I create an own theme for ConsentFriend?

-If you want to create your own theme, you could import the file `assets/components/consentfriend/scss/consentfriend.scss` in your scss workflow.
-There are a few scss variables available in `assets/components/consentfriend/scss/vars.scss` that could be overridden before.
+If you want to create your own theme, you can import the file `assets/components/consentfriend/scss/consentfriend.scss` in your scss workflow.
+There are a few scss variables available in `assets/components/consentfriend/scss/vars.scss` that can be overridden before.
 To disable the default styling of the modal afterwards, please set the system setting consentfriend.js_url to `/assets/components/consentfriend/js/web/consentfriend-no-css.js`.